 - Current Loading

-- Natural Environmental Background Loading
+- Natural Environmental Background Loading (Predevelopment)

-- · Removal of Septic Load
+- Removal of Septic Load

-- Removal of Waterfowl Load
+- Removal of Internal Load

-- Reduction of Watershed Loads to Meet 12 μg/L Target
+- Target Load Based on Natural Background Loading that Meets 14 μg/L Target

-The current loading scenario is discussed above in Section 3.0.
+The current loading scenario (baseline model run) is discussed above in Section 3.0.
 Each scenario described below represents a change from the current loading scenario.
 The discussion of each scenario includes only the portions of the current loading scenario that were altered for the specific simulation.
 A comparison of the results of each of the alternative scenarios is presented in Tables 6-1 and 6-2.
-More detailed model output can be found in Tables C-11 to C-14 in Appendix C.
+More detailed model output can be found in Tables C-9 through C-13 in Appendix C.